rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

  religions.

 ???+ info "Fiat Money and Ancestor Worship"
-    Founding fathers, kings and queens, or
+    Founding fathers, kings and queens, and
     even the most secular and supposedly
     "enlightened" money designs are ostensibly
     a form of ancestor worship.

-    These animistic tokens function well-enough
+    These animistic tokens functioned well-enough
+    for primitive economies,
-    but are by and large being replaced by technocratic digital money, stripped of
+    but are being replaced by
+    digital money, stripped of
     their religious nature.

     And rather than
     become a source of liberation, digital
-    money has become a source of control, and not by mythological archetypes or even the pretense of functioning religious systems,
+    money has become a system of control, and not by mythological archetypes or even the pretense of functioning religious systems,
     but by mundane bureaucratic policy makers
+    with unchecked power,
-    with unchecked parasitism, feeding on the
+    parasitically feeding on the
-    culture and energy of the people who don't even know their names.
+    the people (people who don't
+    even know the names of these parasites).

 Religious beliefs, whether secular or traditional, provide a moral framework and a language